 Handmade quilts were once commonplace but today it’s uncommon to find a handmade quilt in people’s homes.
 Quilts don’t need to be fancy to be meaningful.
 And if you have a budding sewing enthusiast, making a simple quilt to donate is a wonderful service project to help practice their sewing skills.

 Let’s not forget about wrapping the gifts.
 You can make super easy fabric gift bags which can be used year after year and homemade gift tags.
-I love this ideas of using old holiday cards to make small gift boxes.
+I love this idea of using old holiday cards to make small gift boxes and these other gift wrapping ideas that won’t break the bank.

-Having a great smelling evergreen wreath isn’t has hard (or expensive) as it might seem.
+Having a great smelling evergreen wreath isn’t as hard (or expensive) as it might seem.
 This will be something I’ll be trying this year.

 What are some of your favorite handmade gifts to give or receive?